oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 To deal with access token capture and replay, the following recommendations are made: First, the lifetime of the token MUST be limited; one means of achieving this is by putting a validity time field inside the protected part of the token.
-Note that using short-lived (one hour or less) tokens reduces the impact of them being leaked.
+Note that using short-lived tokens reduces the impact of them being leaked.
 Second, confidentiality protection of the exchanges between the client and the authorization server and between the client and the resource server MUST be applied.
 As a consequence, no eavesdropper along the